OCEAN EDUCATION RESOURCES

 Dr. Misty Paig-Tran will discuss how her research on animal performance in aquatic organisms translates into bio-inspired designs such as non-clogging, high efficiency filters based on manta ray gills and nearly impenetrable armor inspired by tiny fishes in the Amazon that can withstand piranha bites.

-- Go Noodle, Skype, and Ocean First Institute World Oceans Day Live Broadcast - (20 min.)
+Go Noodle, Skype, and Ocean First Institute World Oceans Day Live Broadcast - (20 min.)
+All ages

 From a new rendition of 'Baby Shark' and an amazing interview with shark expert, Dr. Mikki, it was a virtual field trip for the books.
 In case you missed the live event, check out the the recording above.
 Perfect for a school adventure or at-home activity!

-- Great White Shark LIVE Webinar from CSULB Shark Lab and Ocean First Institute - (33 min.)
+Great White Shark LIVE Webinar from CSULB Shark Lab and Ocean First Institute - (33 min.)
+All ages

 Hosted by great white shark researcher Dr. Chris Lowe, this webinar features Dr. McComb-Kobza sharing her discoveries from her trip to observe great white sharks LIVE underwater near the island of Isla Guadalupe, 150 miles west off the Baja Peninsula in the Pacific Ocean.